aidyp/adp/content/post/mapping-music.md

 ###  spotify

 The people behind Spotify are saints.
-They've exposed an API (**A**pplication **P**rogramming **I**nterface) so that professionals and amateurs alike can write code to extend on their product.
+They've exposed an **API** (**A**pplication **P**rogramming **I**nterface) so that professionals and amateurs alike can write code to extend on their product.
 Usage of this API, as long as you don't go nuts, is completely free.

-Through this API, we can leverage (*read*: abuse) a whole suite of Spotify features.
+Through this API, we can leverage (*read*: abuse) a whole suite of Spotify's features.
 The first, and perhaps most important, is the search feature.
 We can search for any song by title, artist, album, etc. Spotify gives every song a unique identifier, which is part of the information that's returned by a search.
 That's what we'll store.
 The second is the playback feature.
 We can play any song on Spotify by referencing its unique identifier.
 With a list of unique identifiers that we searched for earlier, we can play them back in any order we choose.

 {{< expandable label="Application Programming Interfaces" >}}